waitheramwaurar/100-days-of-python/Day_6/README.md

-The problems for this day were to solve different leveles of Reebor's world game using functions, loops and if/elif/else statements
+The problems for this day were to solve different leveles of Reeborg's world game using functions, loops and if/elif/else statements